Kerudal/config_i3/README.md

 $ chsh --shell /bin/zsh usernam
 ```
 It will then ask your password
-However i think you need to restar your computer for it to apply
+However you need to restar your computer for it to apply or exit i3

 And to switch between shell, you just need to type :
 ```bash
 $ /bin/zsh
 ```
+Now you are ready to use zsh, however it is possible to make some personnal configuration by making changes in the file *.zshrc*